 With the advancements that have been made in recent years in the modular building industry (not mobile homes, but rather factory assembled homes), there are some very cool and viable options for folks who have difficult to build on sites or areas that are hard to get good tradespeople.
 As far as alternate building products we have worked with several different product types over the years.
 We are big fans of ICFs and have our own secret sauce wall system that we have developed.
 We have never gone down the rabbit hole of earth homes, strawbale or tire-bale homes, or shipping container homes though they are all interesting concepts.
 We are always looking for smarter, greener, more sustainable, and more economical ways to build homes!

-HOW DO PEOPLE FIND LAND TO BUILD ON?
+HOW DO PEOPLE FIND LAND TO BUILD ON in colorado?

 Most of our clients find their land with the aid of a realtor, though with a little Internet savvy you can find all the listed available land without one through websites like Zillow and LandWatch.
 In El Paso County we also have a great website for our county assessor that you can use to find all the important info for any plot of land (including the current owner’s contact info).
 So, if you have your eye on a vacant plot of land that is not currently for sale, you can use the assessor’s website to gain access to the owner’s information… You never know what asking might do!

-ARE THERE BETTER AND WORSE PLOTS OF LAND?
+ARE THERE BETTER AND WORSE PLOTS OF LAND in colorado springs?
 HOW CAN YOU TELL THE DIFFERENCE?